 This is my idea of the perfect treat.
-It suits most dietary leanings takes minutes to make, which is always a bonus.
-I think it’s the ultimate healthy chocolate chip cookie recipe.
+It suits most dietary leanings and takes minutes to make, which is always a bonus.
+I think it’s the ultimate healthy chocolate-chip cookie recipe.

 Truth be known, baking is not my forte.
 Mind you neither was photography until I put my mind to it and found I really enjoyed it…and there lies the issue.
-I LOVE cooking, but because I prefer to freestyle in the kitchen, rather than follow a formula baking and I sometimes don’t see eye to eye.
-I baked a lot as a child and as a young adult, there was lots of cooking but not a lot of baking, so I was out of practice by the time I had kids.
+I LOVE cooking, but because I prefer to freestyle in the kitchen rather than follow a formula, baking and I sometimes don’t see eye to eye.
+I baked a lot as a child (with my nan), but not much as a young adult so I was a bit out of practice by the time I had kids.
 Luckily my kids are very forgiving…I think they are just happy for something with a little sweetness, even if it looks like a dogs dinner!

 Anyway, one rainy Queensland summer, I find myself out of eggs and craving a little deliciousness.
 With a cakey treat ruled out, I fluked these delights.
-I was feeling a little coconutty or just plain nutty with a chocolate on top!
-So evolved this really easy and healthy cookie.
-These beauties (which took a while to perfect) are the best and perfect for an after school snack.
+These beauties (which took a few attempts to perfect) are the best and my kids love them for an after school snack or weekend treat.

 The best thing about these cookies is that if you do manage to stop at one or two and wait a while, you will find yourself satisfyingly full.
 That is of course if you do manage to stop at all!